 However, NYSED does waive the hours requirement on days where there are up to two-hour delays.
 In other words, one and two-hour delays count as full instructional days, with the maximum number of instructional hours accounted for, despite those delays.
-Because on a flex day classes are in schedule for the same amount of time as on a two-hour delay schedule, we can report them as such.

 Student and Staff Safety Trumps All